ABBA Voyage: Background

+Announcement and development

 On 26 August 2021, the "ABBA Voyage" website was launched, indicating the announcement of a new project a week later.
 On 2 September 2021, a globally-streamed press conference from the Queen Elizabeth Olympic Park in east London confirmed that the virtual concerts would take place in London from 27 May 2022.
-In addition, it was announced that a new ABBA album, Voyage, would be released on 5 November.
-The new album would feature ten songs including the previously-announced "I Still Have Faith in You" and "Don't Shut Me Down".
-The concerts feature a 10-piece live band playing alongside the group's avatars, performing 22 of ABBA's songs.
-The live band was selected by James Righton of Klaxons and features Little Boots on keys.
+In addition, Voyage, a new ABBA album, was announced to be released on 5 November 2021.
+The new album features ten songs, including the previously-announced "I Still Have Faith in You" and "Don't Shut Me Down".
+The concerts feature a 10-piece live band playing alongside the group's digital avatars, performing 22 of ABBA's songs.
+The live band was selected by James Righton of Klaxons and features Little Boots on keyboards.
+Andersson commented that while building the setlist, the band realised that "we cannot not play [the hits] but we also wanted to give the concert some dynamics, so there are a few songs that the audience will not be too familiar with, but we like them so we put them in.
+It's 21 songs and it feels good".

-Concerts started in May 2022, and are currently extended until January 2024, with the possibility to extend the shows up until April 2026, when the permission for the ABBA Arena expires to give space to a housing project on the site.
+Concerts started in May 2022, and, so far, are extended until May 2026.
+In 2022, The New York Times reported that shows could extend up until April 2026, when the permission for the ABBA Arena expires to give space to a housing development on the site.

+As of September 4, 2023, ABBA Voyage sold more than 1.5 million tickets and has generated over $150 million in sales, outperforming many major live shows.
+The venue maintains a near-perfect attendance record, with a 99% full house every night.
+The show runs seven times a week, earning over $2 million weekly, with an average ticket price of around £85 ($105).